gravitylens/employees-app/README.md

 The API will be available at `http://localhost:8500`.
 The web UI is served over HTTPS at `https://localhost` using self-signed certificates located in `web/certs/`.
+After logging in you will see a simple menu with links to view the list of employees or the list of departments.

 ## Stopping the Containers